 The following procedures will help you overcome low disk space problems:

-Moving the content directory to another hard drive.
+Moving the content directory to another drive.

 Click Start, click All Programs, click Accessories, click System Tools, and then click Disk Cleanup.

 Select the Windows components, applications, and files that can be removed, and then click OK.

 To move the content directory to another drive

 Create a new content directory on another drive.